mmikowski/hi_score/README.md

   }
 ```

-The `cast` methods just work and are self documenting.
-Compare this with JSDoc
+Compare this with solutions that use `JSDoc` like TypeScript or
-solutions that require a DSL and transpile step.
-See **Cast Use Cases** below
+Closure.
+Both introduce a transpile step to make the comments userful and add
-for more examples.
+an additional layer of complexity to provide similar benefits.

 ## Third-pary libraries
 All third-party libraries are in `vendor` directories and retain